55th Space Weather Squadron: Cold War weather reconnaissance operations

 flew weather reconnaissance and atmospheric sampling missions over the Pacific and Arctic until 1993.
 The WB-47s were retired in 1969.
-In 1986, the squadron monitored atmospheric radiation in Europe after Chernobyl nuclear accident in the Soviet Union.
+In 1986, the squadron monitored atmospheric radiation in Europe after the Chernobyl nuclear accident in the Soviet Union.
 In 1988 and 1989, it tested special photographic equipment for Strategic Defense Initiative research.
 The squadron inactivated in 1993 with the end of the Cold War.

 Space weather unit

 The squadron was redesignated the 55th Space Weather Squadron and activated under Space Command in March 1997, absorbing the resources of the 50th Weather Squadron and acting as the Air Force's space forecast center.
 The squadron was inactivated in July 2002.